regolith-linux/trawl/README.md

   ```c
   #define USERNAME "John Doe"
   ```
-- Just like in C, pats of the resource file can be ignored / included ccnditioinally using the `#ifdef` and `ifndef` directives.
+- Just like in C, pats of the resource file can be ignored / included conditionally using the `#ifdef` and `ifndef` directives.
   ```c
   #ifdef USERNAME
   swaylock.greeter.user USERNAME // USERNAME is replaced with John Doe